 Cross institutional study in law

 Students from other universities can apply to enrol in units at Deakin and Deakin students can apply to another university to enrol in units and get credit for your degree.
-Within our LLB degree their is limited availability for cross-institutional study.
+Within our LLB degree there is limited availability for cross-institutional study.

 The Council of Legal Education and the Board of Examiners jointly regulate entry to the Legal Profession in Victoria and as such approve law courses offered for admission.
 Deakin University's, School of Law is approved by COLE to provide academic law courses that meet the academic requirement of the Priestley 11 and admission to practice law in Victoria.